Tofino: The Ocean Is Calling And I Must Go

 Day 4: Todra Gorge in Tinerhir and the Road of the Thousand Kasbahs

-Unfortunately, due to a misunderstanding and language barrier between our guide, our driver and us, we ended up skipping the Gorge, at my greatest disappointment.
-Instead, we were brought to a Imazighen women carpet factory where our guide strongly encouraged us to purchase a product, making us feel incredibly uncomfortable in the eyes of the hardworking women.
-I’ve heard the song before.
-I try my best to support the local communities when I’m abroad and encourage merchants more than I can probably afford.
-I respectfully declined his offers.
-However, he turned to my mom who felt so bad that she ended up buying an expensive piece of carpet that she’ll never use.
-Oh mom!
-Situations like that unfortunately happen often when travelling in foreign countries where tourism has a challenging impact on locals.
-Best we can do is stay kind while standing our ground… and if you give up, that souvenir will be attached to a laughable (by then) story.
+Unfortunately, due to a misunderstanding and language barrier between our guide, driver, and ourselves, we ended up missing the opportunity to visit the Todgha Gorge—an immense disappointment for me.
+Instead, we were taken to an Imazighen women’s carpet factory, where our guide strongly encouraged us to make a purchase.
+This created a discomforting situation, as it felt like we were imposing on the hardworking women.
+I have encountered this scenario before.
+When traveling abroad, I always strive to support local communities and encourage merchants, often beyond what I can afford.
+Respectfully, I declined the offers.
+However, the guide turned to my mom, who felt so bad that she ended up buying an expensive carpet that she will likely never use.
+Oh, mom!
+These situations unfortunately occur frequently when traveling in foreign countries where tourism can have complex effects on the local population.
+The best we can do is remain kind while standing our ground.
+And if we do give in, at least the souvenir becomes part of a laughable (in hindsight) story.

 Day 5: Wrapping up in Ouarzazate